combatopera/Concern/README.md

 # Concern

-Use Vim to control FoxDot with the aid of GNU Screen.
+Use Vim to control FoxDot or pym2149 with the aid of GNU Screen.

 ## Install